-Other than our backyard solar shed packages (which have descriptions and pricing on the Solar Backyard Shed page) all of our systems are custom designed to fit the needs of each client.
-That said, systems typically start at $11,000 and can go up from there based on system size, battery bank type, monitoring type (local or local and remote).
-If you are serious about going off the grid, please fill out our online questionnaire at the bottom of our main page and we can get an estimate started for you.
+Our systems are custom designed to fit the needs of each client.
+That said, systems can range from $11,000 to upwards of $100,000.
+It all depends on individual power needs which determines system size.
+Then there are other factors: battery bank type, monitoring type (local or local and remote), equipment type, etc. If you are serious about going off the grid, please fill out our online questionnaire at the bottom of our main page and we can get an estimate started for you.

 Factory RV air conditioner units are very inefficient and are thus energy hogs.
-To run a single traditional RV air conditioner varies between $9,000 up to $17,000 depending on the battery bank type.
-AGM's are less expensive, but much heavier so they are better on Class A RV's used occasionally where weight is less of a concern.
-For pull behind campers where weight is a major concern (or for full time living where the batteries will be cycled daily), lithium is the better way to go.
+Systems designed to run a single traditional RV air conditioner range between $16-20,000 depending on battery bank type and equipment used (we like Victron Energy equipment, but offer other brands for the budget conscious consumer).
+Pricing goes up from there based on accessory features desired (auto gen start, alternator charging, remote monitoring, etc.).
+AGM's are less expensive, but much heavier, so they are better on Class A RV's where weight is less of a concern.
+For pull behind campers, where weight is a major concern (or for full time living where the batteries will be cycled daily), lithium is the better way to go.
 See our page on "Solar Batteries" for a breakdown of the different types of batteries and their Pros/Cons.

 When going off the grid, remember that you will have a finite amount of power based on the size of your battery bank.
 Installing a battery bank large enough to run a typical American household can get prohibitively expensive and extend Return on Investment (ROI) out to a ridiculous timeline.